Why Generic AI Content Is Failing UK Businesses (And What to Do Instead)

 2. Use AI for Research and Initial Drafts Only

-According to Brafton’s analysis, think of AI as an intern: helpful for manual and time-consuming tasks but requiring detailed oversight for specialised work.
+Think of AI as an intern: helpful for manual and time-consuming tasks but requiring detailed oversight for specialised work.
 Use AI tools to gather statistics, identify relevant sources, and create initial outlines.

 3. Add Substantial Original Value

-According to Floodlight New Marketing’s research, case studies featuring UK companies outperformed generic examples by 47%.
+Case studies featuring UK companies outperformed generic examples by 47%.
 Every piece of content you publish should give readers something they cannot get elsewhere.

 Include specific examples from your experience.
 Reference concrete results from client work.
 Provide actionable recommendations based on real-world testing.
 According to SEO Sherpa, Google rewards content that solves genuine user problems with unique insights and credible sources.